Abstract-AA/Spotifree-CLI/README.md

 ```

 Note: Some distributions have older versions of yt-dlp, and this can cause issues when running the app.
-Therefore, in this case its ideal to download yt-dlp in a python enviroment:
+Therefore, in this case its ideal to download the latest version of yt-dlp in a python enviroment, and then run the script:

 ```bash
 # ====== INSTALL LATEST yt-dlp ON ARCH / FEDORA / DEBIAN/UBUNTU ======